probinet.evaluation.expectation_computation#

 - Return type:

-This function computes the conditional expectation based on the dynamic representation of the input data, including arrays and graph-based data.
-It utilizes transformation and normalization techniques such as matrix transposition and scaling.
+- Calculate the conditional expectation for given dynamic representation. - This function computes the conditional expectation based on the dynamic representation of the input data, including arrays and graph-based data.
+It utilizes transformation and normalization techniques such as matrix transposition and scaling. - Parameters:

 - Returns: